mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 * After Go live decision enable [public access](../../docs/public-access.md).

 ## Metrics server
-Although Prometheus runs it own metrics server to collect data, it is useful to install Kubernetes Metrics Server.
+Although Prometheus runs its own metrics server to collect data, it is useful to install Kubernetes Metrics Server.
 The same will enable `kubectl top` command and also some of the metrics in Rancher UI.
 Install as below:
 ```sh
 helm -n kube-system install metrics-server bitnami/metrics-server
 helm -n kube-system upgrade metrics-server bitnami/metrics-server  --set apiService.create=true